sitespeedio/sitespeed.io/CONTRIBUTING.md

 # How to contribute
-Sitespeed.io continues to evolve thanks to people who contributes, so please please help out!
+Sitespeed.io continues to evolve thanks to people who contributes, so please please help out.
+Check your  [list](HELP.md) of what you can do to help us.

 ## Making changes
 If you want help out, that's great!
 Check the issue list and see if there's something there you want to do and drop me a note so I know and I can help you get into the project.